RIKEN-SysSoft/PiP-pip/README.md

 - `--help`
   Display help message.

+## Prefix subdirectory(ies)

 The `--how` and/or `--version` options may have mutiple values.
-In this case, `pip-pip` will try to install all possible combinations of the two options. `pip-pip` will create subdirectories right under the install directory (`--prefix`) named in the
+To handle this case, `pip-pip` will try to install all possible combinations of the two options. `pip-pip` will create subdirectories right under the install directory (`--prefix`) named in the

     <ARCH>-<LINUX>-<HOW>-<PIP-VERSION>
+    e.g) x86_64_redhat-7_spack_pip-3, aarch64_redhat-8_github_pip-2, ..

-style and each installation of the combinations will be installed in one of those sub-directries.
+style and each installation of the combinations will be installed in one of those subdirectries.
+The `--nosubdir` option supresses this subdirectory creation.
-When the the specified install directory is ended with `//`, then the sub-directory will also be created in the same way even if only a single installtion is specified.
-As with the work directory, those subdirectory(ies) are created right under the specified work directory in any cases.

 # PiP-glibc and PiP-gdb